dominiktaxi/SimulateSensorDataApp/README.md

-**PLEASE OPEN THIS README, IT IS NOT EASILY READABLE IF JUST VIEWED WITHOUT OPENING**
+**PLEASE OPEN THIS README, IT IS NOT EASILY READABLE IF JUST VIEWED WITHOUT OPENING THEN CLICK ON CODE**

 **SimulateSensorData**
 A modular simulation for virtual sensors that detect movement and temperature.
 World interaction with a game-like experience.